IDAES/idaes-pse/docs/property_models/ceos.rst

 .. math:: A = \frac{a_mP}{R^2T^2}
 .. math:: B = \frac{b_mP}{RT}

-where :math:`Z` is the compressibility factor of the mixture, :math:`a_m` and :math:`b_m` are properties of the mixture and :math:`u` and :math:`w` are parameters which depend on the sepcific equation of state being used as show in the table below.
+where :math:`Z` is the compressibility factor of the mixture, :math:`a_m` and :math:`b_m` are properties of the mixture and :math:`u` and :math:`w` are parameters which depend on the specific equation of state being used as show in the table below.

 .. csv-table::
    :header: "Equation", ":math:`u`", ":math:`w`", ":math:`\Omega_A`", ":math:`\Omega_B`", ":math:`\kappa_j`"